thayninh/PCAT_Selection/README.md

 Step 2: Move to PCAT_Selection folder, in cmd type “node server.js”.
 Server will be run under port 3000;

 Step 3: Open Chrome browser and type localhost:3000.
-A simple GUI appear with small point cloud and 3 basic button;
+A simple GUI appear with small point cloud and 3 basic buttons;

 Step 4: Use button “Assign Finding Points” to determine how many points, which are near the location of mouse will be selected;